lhr-solar/BPS/Docs/source/Software/Tasks.rst

 ===============================

 Purpose
-    Create tasks by calling OSTaskCreate() and provide argument specifying to RTOS how the task will be managed.
+    Create tasks by calling "OSTaskCreate()" and provide argument specifying to RTOS how the task will be managed.
+    Initialization Task also creates the semaphores which is a programming construct that helps us achieve concurrency by implementing both synchronization and mutual exclusion.
+Semaphores are used when a task wants exclusive access to a resource, needs to synchronize its activities with an ISR or a task, or is waiting until an event occurs.
+    The semaphores deletes itself at the end and saves the contents of floating point registers whenever there is a context switch.
+    The order of the semaphore matters as the priority sets whats task to be prioritized.

 Functionality
     1) The TCB, Task name, Task function argument, Priority, Stack, Watermark limit for debugging, Stack size,